aces/Loris-MRI/docs/scripts_md/register_processed_data.md

 ### fetchMincHeader($file, $field)

-This function parses the MINC header and looks for specific field's value.
+This function parses the MINC header and looks for a specific field value.

 INPUTS:
   - $file : MINC file